8 Benefits of Senior Volunteer Programs

 6. Teaching new skills

 Retirement volunteer opportunities provide ideal ways to learn a new talent or discover a new hobby.
-Retirees can challenge themselves by contributing their time in an area they know nothing about.
+Retirees can challenge themselves by contributing their time to an area they know nothing about.
 Many organizations are willing to train volunteers, providing an occasion to learn without risk or judgement.

 7. Reigniting old passions

 Prior to retirement, work, family and managing a home may have left little time to pursue personal interests.
 But help is always needed to usher theater patrons to their seats or check coats during a museum gala.
 Likewise, local zoos are always looking for extra hands to help out during special events.
-Community centers like the YMCA regularly recruit volunteers to coach their youth sport leagues.
+Community centers like the YMCA regularly recruit volunteers to coach their youth sports leagues.
 Take advantage of your extra time and follow your passions.

 8. Improving mental health